philippechataignon/TypeWriter/README.md

 ### The keyboard

 They are 2 keyboards connectors, each with 10 pins.
 A keyboard is basically a matrix of switches.
-To test it for example, by jumping pin 4 from left connector to pin 0 of right connector, the typewriter will print an 'e' (and repeat if you leave to jumper wire).
+To test it for example, by jumping pin 4 from input connector to pin 0 of output connector, the typewriter will print an 'e' (and repeat if you leave to jumper wire).

-So first thing to do is to map all the key to their corresponding pins couple.
+So first thing to do is to map all the key to their corresponding couple.
 To do that, it could be as simple as using the continuity tester function of a multimeter, connecting it to one pin of each connector then trying all key until it beeps.